burakkose/reporter-daemon/README.md

 ## Customization

 The project based on XSL technology.
-If you want to create your personal report, you should change some files so you have to know some basic XSL.
+If you want to create your personal report, you should change some files, so you have to know some basic XSL.
 The structure of resource folder is like this.
 ```
 Project/
 |-- resources/